Family

 Why We Chose Disneyland vs Disney World

-From what I’ve heard, the major difference between the two Disney theme parks is that Disneyland and California Adventure are much smaller.
-The thought of a week at any amusement park felt like way too much with two young children.
+The thought of a week at any amusement park sounds not great (like a nightmare) to me, and the smaller park means a shorter trip, and spending less money.
 I’m going to do my best to cover all of your questions about Disneyland resort hotels, naps, waiting for rides, and what rides my kids loved.

 So here’s my complete guide to spending a few days at Disneyland with young kids.